 The original report described regular variation of the morphology of the QRS vector from positive to net negative and back again.
 This was symbolically termed torsade de pointes, or "twisting of the point" about the isoelectric axis, because it reminded the authors of the torsade de pointes movement in ballet.
 Most cases exhibit polymorphism, but the axis changes may not have regularity.

-The definition also requires that the QT interval be increased markedly (usually to 600 msec or greater).
+The definition also requires that the QT interval be increased markedly (often to ≥600 msec).
 Cases of polymorphous ventricular tachycardia in which the QT interval is not prolonged are treated as generic ventricular tachycardia.
 Torsade usually occurs in bursts that are not sustained; thus, the rhythm strip usually shows the patient's baseline QT prolongation.

 The etiology and management of torsade are, in general, quite different from those of garden-variety VT.
 In particular, the use of group IA antidysrhythmic drugs, which tend to prolong the QT interval, can have disastrous consequences in torsade.
 Differentiating between these entities, therefore, is critically important.